moxystudio/react-page-swapper/README.md

 So, what makes a good page transition library?
 Here's the fundamental steps to take while swapping pages:

 1. Remove the current page from the normal flow of the document, while keeping it exactly in same position and with the same dimensions.
-This usually involves making it `position: fixed` and set its `top`, `left`, `width` and `height`.
+This usually involves making it `position: fixed` alongside with `top`, `left`, `width` and `height` CSS properties.
 2. Lock the container dimensions by setting `min-width` and `min-height` accordingly.
-This is needed to keep the container dimensions because the current page is out of the flow, meaning it will no longer grow its parent.
+This is needed to maintain the container dimensions since the current page is out of the flow, meaning it will no longer grow its parent.
 3. Render the new page, making it part of the normal flow of the document.
 4. Update the scroll position and unlock the container dimensions that were previously set in step `2.`.
 Updating the scroll position usually means doing `window.scrollTo(0, 0)` on a new navigation (coming from `history.pushState`) or restoring the scroll position on a `popstate`.
-4. Play the animations, orchestrating the exit and enter transitions of the current page and new page respectively.
+4. Play the animations, orchestrating the exit and enter transitions of the current and new page respectively.
-5. Once both transitions are completed, unmount the current page from the DOM.
+5. Unmount the current page from the DOM once both animations finish.
 The new page has now become the current page.

 `@moxy/react-page-swapper` offers a `<PageSwapper>` component that performs all the steps mentioned above, effectively orchestrating the swapping of pages.
 Note, however, that it doesn't actually animate your pages and instead lets you use your favorite animation library, given you respect the established API.